 I joined Princeton’s Program in the Ancient World in 2014 after receiving a MAR in the History of Christianity from Yale University and degrees in Religious Studies and Philosophy from the University of North Carolina at Chapel Hill.
-My interests cluster around elite Christians in the later Roman Empire, book history, legal history, and the history of epistemology in Late Antiquity, as well as the archaeology of Roman occupation.
+My interests cluster around book history, legal history, and the history of epistemology in Late Antiquity, as well as the archaeology of Roman occupation.

 My dissertation approaches the rise of Christianity from a new angle: not the Christianization of people, but of structures of knowledge.
 In it, I recount the forging of new epistemic tools in the fires of doctrinal controversy during the early fourth century, and I trace the appropriation of those tools in secular domains of scholarship later in the fourth century, in the generations after Nicene Christians came to significant political power for the first time.
 The rise of Christianity has been described as a change in the content of ancient peoples’ beliefs.
 My work shows how imperial Christianity changed not just what people believe, but how people believe.

 The work correlates dramatic innovations in book culture during the Theodosian dynasty across five languages and seven traditions of Roman scholarly literature, looking to shifts in the political and social landscape to explain the institution of a new epistemic regime.
 It mines late antique scholarly productions ranging from Roman juristic writings and authoritative legal compendia to Christian theological tractates and conciliar acta, military handbooks, historical narratives, miscellanies, grammatical treatises, and the Palestinian Talmud in order to explore the ways that imperial Christianity inflected the production of truth even in domains that do no constructive theological work, and it traces these changes from intellectual arguments to manuscript witnesses.